erikvullings/osrm-rest-client/README.md

 - Profile can be specified per call, i.e. the others only supported the `driving` profile.
 - It is bundled using [microbundle](https://npm.im/microbundle), so you can pick your flavour: ESM, UMD, etc.

+## Playground

+Please visit the [online playground](https://repl.it/repls/DarkvioletAdoredMicrobsd#index.ts) to give it a go.

 ## Installation

 For debugging, run: